Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

-A: Here’s a common trick: declare the array to have 11 elements instead of 10.
+A: Here's a common trick: declare the array to have 11 elements instead of 10.
 The subscripts will go from 0 to 10, but you can just ignore element 0.

 </div>
 <!-- END: div -->